 Old-school standards mix with streamlined shapes and crisp colors in this blend of classic and contemporary style.
 Add pairings of distressed shiplap in unexpected ways for eye-catching contrast.
 Choose a light neutral wood or white shiplap to pop against richly toned cabinets, or a charcoal or deep brown shiplap if the rest of your kitchen veers white.

-Palm Grove Farmhouse and is currently building her own home.
+Then “highlight one area as a focal point, such as the kitchen island,” says Wilson, founder of Palm Grove Farmhouse and current builder her own home.
 “Clad the sides in dark shiplap and reflect the island’s shape on the ceiling above,” she says.
 “Doing so adds a pop of character in a white kitchen.”
 A range hood clad with shiplap makes for an especially custom look.

 Enjoy a sleek, clean look with our Timeless Nickel Gap shiplap.